 Chicks – those who eat too much chicken, often omitting other protein foods.
-It is best to vary your proteins and include lamb, sardines, almond butter, and perhaps some lentils and other dried beans once or twice weekly.
+It is best to vary your proteins.
+Include lamb, sardines, almond butter, goat yogurt and some grass fed or organic beef or wild game.

 Frappers or Shakers – those who love smoothies, shakes and food powders.
-These are all quite yin, bad food combinations, and mix liquid with food.
-All of this upsets digestion.
-Slows development.
+These are all quite yin, bad food combinations, and mix too much liquid with food.
+All of this upsets digestion and slows development.
 For details, read Smoothies And Shakes.

 Cookies – those who love eating cookies.
 These usually contain lots of sugar and white flour.
 Slows or stops development.